How to Fix a Cracked Tooth Naturally

 Gum Swelling

-The gum tissue surrounding the impacted tooth may become inflamed and swollen., indicating a crack.
+The gum tissue around the impacted tooth may become inflamed and swollen, which can indicate a crack.
 This swelling may be caused by inflammation or infection due to the breakage.

 Visible Lines and Cracks